 Where the toilets will be located will also determine what utilities are accessible, for example, toilets in a crib room may have access to water, but those at the workface may not.

-Maintenance of the Mining Toilet
+Maintenance of an Industrial Strength Toilet

 Knowing the number of people per shift, and people underground per shift, will help determine the frequency of use, and therefore the frequency of cleaning.